See the Sections in the Prorate Information Guide for detailed information on the answers provided.

 The International Registration Plan (IRP) is a cooperative agreement among jurisdictions for registering vehicles with the intention to travel in Alberta and at least one other province or state.

-Prorate fees are calculated by the percentage of total distance traveled within each jurisdiction.
+Prorate fees are calculated by the percentage of total distance travelled within each jurisdiction.
 The alternative to prorating would be to purchase trip permits.
 Section in Guide: .

 Apportioned Registration Does Not: